Port Douglas in Far North Queensland has grown from a tiny one pub town into one of Australia’s most renowned beach retreats.

 If you are visiting Port Douglas between May and December, book tickets to a production at the Karnak Playhouse — an innovative performance space and cafe/bar tucked away in the Daintree National Park.

-If you care to do a little figurative digging, you’ll discover plenty of interesting stories about Port’s past.
+If you care to do a little figurative digging, you’ll uncover plenty of interesting stories about Port’s past.

-There are remnants of history all around town.
+There are plenty of other remnants of history to be found around town.
 The heritage-listed Port Douglas Wharf was built in 1904.
 For much of its working life it was used to ship sugar.
+The Bally Hooley rail service once hauled sugar cane to the mill and sugar to the wharf.
+Today it carries tourists on a gentle sightseeing jaunt through Port (seasonal).

 While their attention is fixed on the reef and rainforest, another Tropical North Queensland treasure often sneaks up on visitors — the outstanding local cuisine.